Marco Gobbetti: 1993–2016

 He was chief executive of Moschino from 1993 to 2004, and then was appointed chief executive of Givenchy in February 2004, which is owned by LVMH.
 Gobbetti became Céline's chief executive in 2008 working with creative director Phoebe Philo.
 Under Gobbetti, the company moved its headquarters and revamped its product offerings to focus on "clean and sophisticated" lines.
 As of 2016, he remained the chairman and CEO of Céline.

 In July 2016, it was announced that Gobbetti would replace Christopher Bailey as the CEO of Burberry, with Bailey remaining with the company as president and chief creative officer.
 Gobetti took on the role of executive chairman, Asia Pacific and Middle East, in January 2017.
 The position was created for Gobetti to familiarize himself with the company.
 He became CEO and joined the board in July 2017.
 Having left Burberry in 2021, he joined Italian fashion brand Salvatore Ferragamo as CEO as of January 1, 2022.
+In March 2022 he appointed Maximilian Davis as the brand's creative director.